seanmavley/unifi-voucher-payment-frontend/README.md

 See the @seanmavley/unifi-voucher-payment-server for more details of the outworkings of the API.

-Hubtel's Mobile Money Payments API is in use for the mobile payments.
+Mazzuma's Mobile Money Payments API is in use for the mobile payments.
 Node-UnifiAPI ( @delian/node-unifiapi ) handles the generation of voucher codes, in connection with our self-managed Unifi Controller for AlwaysOn WiFi.

 ## How it works

  - A form collects user information
  - Details are submitted to an API endpoint (see implementation at @seanmavley/unifi-voucher-payment-server)
- - API then queries Hubtel API, and waits for response
+ - API then queries Mazzuma API, and waits for response
  - Frontend polls a callback endpoint for updates.
 If found, proceeds to display generated voucher.

 ## Run Locally